 Popular for picnics and gatherings of small groups, as well as around pools, this type of shade sail isn’t usually big enough for large groups.

 Shade arched canopy

 Built with freestanding structures, shade arched canopies come in all shapes and sizes.
-These types of shade sails tend to be most popularly used for parking garages and garden areas.
+These types tend to be most popularly used for parking garages and garden areas.

 They are, like the other types, sun-proof and water-resistant (or waterproof, depending on the fabric used in its construction).

-Though privacy screens aren’t always shade sails, shade sails do make excellent privacy screens.
+Though privacy screens aren’t always sails, sails do make excellent privacy screens.